yarinab1/Java-Yarin-And-Guy/README.md

 * The project simulates movement of cars on roads with junctions and Traffic lights.
 * This project based on the assignment instructions we received from the course.
 (Advanced OOP)

-*Note - a some of the design patterns are not necessary but they are intended for learning and answering the project tasks.
+*Note: some of the design patterns are not necessary but they are intended for learning and answering the assiment tasks.